gabbyasuncion/1300Development/README.md

 # Development
-View our deployed app here: https://development-2020.herokuapp.com/
+View our TA example app here: https://development-2020.herokuapp.com/

 ## Overview
 Get even more comfortable with React by creating your own shopping experience!
 You can choose any theme for the site but it should be a basic implementation of an e-commerce interface.